ActiveState/appdirs/README.md

     >>> dirs.user_cache_dir
     '/Users/trentm/Library/Caches/SuperApp'

-Note that the `AppDirs` default on Windows is to append "Caches" to the `.user_cache_dir` as suggested above.
+Note that the `AppDirs` default on Windows is to append "Cache" to the `.user_cache_dir` as suggested above.